WordPress Gutenberg tutorial on how to create a custom website using blocks

 There are a bunch of premium WordPress themes that are compatible with the Gutenberg Block Editor and also support other premium plugins.

-You can quickly look through the best themes by checking out our list of the 30+ WordPress themes which are compatible with Gutenberg.
+You can quickly look through the best themes by checking out our list of WordPress themes that are compatible with Gutenberg.

 The best blocks plugin to use with Gutenberg